Help Us Raise AwarenessGet a Free Wristband

 Medical Expenses and Lost Wages

 As most mesothelioma patients deal with the hardships of cancer, they also undergo financial difficulties as the costs of medical expenses mount for treatment, doctor visits and medicines.
 Furthermore, because patients need to focus on treating their disease, they may be unable to work, causing a loss of wages and other income.

 Medical expenses and lost wages from asbestos exposure typically add to settlement totals.
-Depending on the financial hole that a patient is in with medical expenses and bills, a settlement may be viewed as the best option for them because trials may take long periods of time to conclude.
+Depending on the financial hole that a patient is in with medical expenses and bills, a settlement may be viewed as the best option for them because trials may take a long time to conclude.

-During the late 1900s, research showed a definitive link between asbestos exposure and the development of diseases like mesothelioma.
-Companies that produced asbestos-containing products eventually become aware of the dangers that their products posed to consumers and employees.
+Between the 1920s and 1970s, research identified a definitive link between asbestos exposure and the development of mesothelioma and other respiratory diseases.
+Companies that manufactured asbestos-containing products eventually became aware of the dangers that their products posed to consumers and employees.

-In cases where the manufacturer knowingly allowed asbestos-containing products to harm people, the potential financial liability may be enormous.
-Settling with plaintiffs may be the best way to minimize expenses as some historic cases have warranted awards in the tens of millions of dollars.
+In cases where the manufacturer knowingly allowed asbestos products to harm people, the potential financial liability may be enormous.
+Settling with plaintiffs may be the best way to minimize expenses, as some historic cases have warranted awards in the tens of millions of dollars.

 Number of Companies Being Sued

-During a patient's history, more than one product could have exposed them to asbestos.
-As a result, claims are often filed against multiple companies that manufacture asbestos-containing products.
-Most claims now involve between 20 and 30 different defendants.
-In the event of a settlement, all defendants will be required to participate in the payment to the mesothelioma patient.
+During a patient's history, more than one harmful product may have resulted in a harmful exposure.
+As a result, plaintiffs often file claims against multiple companies that manufactured asbestos-containing products.
+Most claims now involve 20 to 30 different defendants.
+In the event of a settlement, all defendants will be required to participate in paying the mesothelioma patient.

 State of Case

 Proving liability, negligence and wrongdoing on the part of a defendant may or may not be easy, depending on where the claim is filed and how exposure occurred.
 As litigation involving asbestos-related claims have filled the court system, some states actively have changed the way this process works in their state.

 Different states require varying amounts of evidence and proof.
 If you are considering filing an asbestos-related lawsuit, research the trends and requirements in your state so you understand what will be expected.